 Medical expenses are often the most immediate and significant financial impact of a dog bite.
 Compensation can cover all costs related to your treatment, both now and in the future.
 This includes everything from the initial ambulance ride and emergency room care to any necessary surgeries, stitches, or prescription medications.
 It also extends to follow-up care, such as physical therapy to restore movement, reconstructive surgery for scarring, or counseling to address any trauma from the attack.
 It’s important to keep detailed records of every bill and treatment plan to ensure all your medical needs are accounted for.

-Compensation for Lost Wages, Pain, and Suffering
+What About Lost Wages, Pain, and Suffering?

 A serious injury can easily keep you from working.
 You can seek compensation for any lost income and diminished earning capacity if your injuries affect your ability to do your job long-term.
 Beyond the purely financial losses, the law also recognizes the physical and emotional toll of the incident.
 This is often referred to as “pain and suffering.”
 It provides compensation for the physical pain of the injury, emotional distress, anxiety, scarring or disfigurement, and the overall impact on your quality of life.
 These damages acknowledge that the harm you experienced goes beyond what can be calculated on a receipt.